|Banque de France||Caisse des Depots||BNP Paribas||Societe Generale||Credit Agricole||Dexia|

 - Banque Directe – The fist French direct bank.
 It operates as a subsidiary of AXA Group.

 - Banque Populaire Group – A French group of cooperative banks, comprising 20 Banques Populaires (18 regional banks, Casden Banque Populaire and Credit Cooperatif) and Credit Maritime Mutuel.
-In 2009 the group merged with Groupe Caisse d'Epargne to form the Group BPCE and retain their separate retail banking brands and branch networks.
+In 2009, the Group merged with Groupe Caisse d'Epargne to form the Group BPCE.

-- Banque Robeco – A banking institution trading as a limited company with a board of directors and supervisory board and currently employing about 80 people.
-The bank offers its 23,000 clients a broad range of mutual funds (€ 1.3bn assets under management) of which Robeco funds and external funds drawn from the principal tax regimes; securities accounts, PEA, life insurance/unit-linked capital accounts.
+- Banque Robeco – A banking institution trading as a limited company with a board of directors and supervisory board.
+The Bank offers its 23,000 clients a broad range of mutual funds (€ 1.3 billion assets under management) of which Robeco funds and external funds drawn from the principal tax regimes; securities accounts, PEA, life insurance/unit-linked capital accounts.
+Banque Robeco was acquired by Oddo et Cie in 2011.

-- BNP Paribas – With over $2.5 trillion in assets, it is one of the 10 largest banks in the world.
-BNP Paribas generates 45% of its revenues from retail banking, thus gaining a strong international presence in the sector.
-At June 30, 2014, it had a market cap of US$84.5 billion.
+- BNP Paribas – With over $2.5 trillion in assets, it is one of the 5 largest banks in the world.
+At October 27, 2014, BNP Paribas had a market capitalization of US$77.4 billion.

 - BPCE – One of the largest banking groups in France.
-It was created from the merger of Banques Populaires and the Caisses d’Epargne, two complementary cooperative banking networks with the 20 Banque Populaire banks and the 17 Caisses d’Epargne.
+It was created from the merger of Banques Populaires and the Caisses d’Epargne, two complementary cooperative banking networks.

 - BRED – The largest regional bank in the Banque Populaire Group.